coderquestx/BaseManager/README.md

-# HRM Base Manager - Frontend Application
+# Base Manager

-**HRM Base Manager** is a React-based frontend application designed to manage Human Resource Management (HRM) systems with GraphQL support.
+**Base Manager** is a React-based frontend application designed to manage Human Resource Management (HRM) systems with GraphQL support.
 The application provides functionalities for managing HR data, employee records, payroll, and more, with a powerful and flexible GraphQL backend for querying and mutating data.
 This app allows HR professionals to efficiently manage their workforce and related data.

 ---